 The Board of Directors of Otter Tail Corporation shall have a substantial majority of independent directors as that term is defined by the NASDAQ Listing Standards.

 Serving on the Board of Directors involves a significant time commitment.
-Directors are expected to attend all of the meetings of the Board and of the committees on which they serve and the Annual Meeting of Shareholders.
-Directors are also expected to manage their commitments in order to permit them to devote adequate time and attention to the performance of their duties as members of the Board and its committees.
+Directors are expected to manage their commitments in order to permit them to devote adequate time and attention to the performance of their duties as members of the Board and its committees.
 Absent review and approval by the Chairs of the Board and the Corporate Governance Committee, a Director should not serve on more than three Boards of Directors of publicly traded companies.

 Directors are elected to three-year rotating terms on the Board of Directors.
-A Director shall resign his or her position on the Board at the time of first Annual Meeting of Shareholders following his or her 72nd birthday.
+A Director shall retire from his or her position on the Board at the time of first Annual Meeting of Shareholders following his or her 72nd birthday.

 The Board of Directors operates with three committees.
 They are an Audit Committee, a Compensation Committee and a Corporate Governance Committee.
 Each Committee has a Charter which is reviewed and adopted annually.
 They can be found on the Corporation's website.
 The Board of Directors may from time to time create special committees for limited purposes and duration.

 Access to Management and Independent Advisors

 Directors have direct access to the executive management team of Otter Tail Corporation, generally through the Chief Executive Officer.
 However, Directors may also access individual executive officers related to their areas of expertise.
 The Board and its committees have the ability to obtain independent advisors at the expense of the Corporation as they deem necessary.